Retail Price Definition: What It Is & How to Calculate It [2026] 2026

 The main difference lies in who the buyer is.

 The wholesale price is what you, the retailer, pay the manufacturer or distributor when you buy products in bulk.
 The price per item is lower because you are purchasing a large quantity.
+You can use our wholesale price calculator to work out the right markup from your unit cost.

 The retail price is the final price a customer pays in your store for a single item.
 The difference between the wholesale and retail prices is your markup, which must cover all your business costs (rent, staff, marketing) and generate a profit.